BisonSchweizAG/JSmooth/docs/Readme.txt

 4. License

-All the JSmooth project is distributed under the terms of the GNU General Public License.
-Please read the License.txt file that comes with the package.
+All the JSmooth project is distributed under the terms of the Apache License Version 2.0.
+Please read the LICENSE file that comes with the package.

-This license applies to all the files of the project, but not on the generated executable.
-This means that you are free to generate executable wrappers for proprietary software and distribute them without applying the terms of the GPL to them.

-Of course, this is the one and only exception.
-All other kind of distribution of any file of the JSmooth package must conform with the terms of the GNU General Public License.